-- 3.1 This strategy sets out how we will manage our data and technology and use them to deliver digital enablement to support clinical, operational and cultural change at ESNEFT for the benefit of patients, staff and partners. - 3.2 It has been developed as part of our ongoing work with our staff and partner organisations.
-In particular, it is informed by the NHS Long Term Plan, the 'What Good Looks Like' framework, the SNEE DDaT strategy and our planning for our electronic patient record (EPR) programme.
-It also includes input from the national Frontline Digitisation programme and third parties who have supported us, and is informed by learning from the national Digital Maturity Assessment process. - 3.3 Previous strategies have looked separately at clinical transformation, ICT and Business Informatics (including the use of data).
-This strategy joins them up and looks at them as a whole so that they are better coordinated and better placed to help deliver the overall Trust strategy. - 3.4 The content of the strategy has been guided by the 2023/24 priorities and planning guidance and will be refreshed as other strategies are updated and published. - 3.5 It is aligned with national and local strategies and recognises that we are part of a complex system of health, care and wellbeing services.
+This strategy sets out how we will manage our data and technology and use them to deliver digital enablement to support clinical, operational and cultural change at East Suffolk and North Essex NHS Foundation Trust for the benefit of patients, staff and partners.

+It has been developed as part of our ongoing work with our staff and partner organisations.
+In particular, it is informed by the NHS Long Term Plan, the 'What Good Looks Like' framework, the Suffolk and North East Essex Digital, Data and Technology Strategy and our planning for our electronic patient record programme.
+It also includes input from the national Frontline Digitisation programme and third parties who have supported us, and is informed by learning from the national Digital Maturity Assessment process.

+Previous strategies have looked separately at Clinical Transformation, Information and Communications Technology and Business Informatics (including the use of data).
+This strategy joins them up and looks at them as a whole so that they are better coordinated and better placed to help deliver the overall Trust strategy.

+The content of the strategy has been guided by the 2023/24 priorities and planning guidance and will be refreshed as other strategies are updated and published.

+It is aligned with national and local strategies and recognises that we are part of a complex system of health, care and wellbeing services.
 As such, we have key role in ensuring that service users received joined-up care.
-We also wish to take a leadership role within the ICS both as an exemplar and enabler for others.
+We also wish to take a leadership role within the integrated care system both as an exemplar and enabler for others.